NPranaya7/UMBC-DATA606-FALL2023-THURSDAY/README.md

 # Personal Info #
 ![Pranay](NPranay.jpg)
 - **Narava Pranay Manikanta,**
-- 219 Garden Ridge Road, Apt B, Catonsville.Zip code:21228.
+- 4713 Belwood Green, Halethorpe, MD 21227.
 - Email: npranayamanikanta@gmail.com.

 ## Summary ##
-- I am a Self Motivated and hard working graduate seeking an opportunity to work in a challenging environment to prove my skills and knowledege. which was used For the Growth of the Organization.i intend to be a part of organization where i can make best use of my skills to make significant contributions to the society and the company. while i consistently learning and pursuing my individual Growth.
-- My career Objective is to see myself in one of the most leading role in a company in the next 5 year's.
+- Confident and driven data science professional seeking an entry-level position in a professional company.
+Highly motivated and detail-oriented, passionate about leveraging data to drive insights and solve complex problems.
+Proficient in data modeling techniques and adept at harnessing technology to address real-world challenges.
+I am known for my ability to grasp new concepts and adapt to diverse work environments quickly.
+Eager to contribute my skills and continue learning in the dynamic field of data science.
+With a solid commitment to excellence, I am poised to make a positive impact and grow alongside a forward-thinking organization.

 ## Educational Background ##
+- **University of Maryland Baltimore County Baltimore (U M B C)**,                       Master of Professional Studies / Data Science CGPA:3.7 / Expected in December 2023
-- I Completed my **Under-graduation** B.tech in Electronics and Communication Engineering(E C E) in **KL Deemed to be University** In India.
+- I Completed my **Undergraduate** B.tech in Electronics and Communication Engineering(E C E) in **KL Deemed to be University** In India.
-- Currently Pursuing **M P S** in Data Science From University of MaryLand,Baltimore County **(U M B C)**.

 ## Experience ##
 - I Done One month Industrial Intership on Python Programming in **SUBRAINS Solutions PVT LTD** (Startup), India.